User experience research and redesign proposal for the mobile app Venmo created for my Experience Design for the Web class project.

 (Edit Note: I'd now change the title to Payment Methods rather than Bank & Cards)

-Since the original Pay/Request process is combined until the last step where the user clicks to Pay or Request, I have found many users have accidentally clicked the wrong action.
+Since the original Pay/Request process is combined until the last step where the user taps to Pay or Request, I have found many users have accidentally tapped the wrong action.
 Users would then have to cancel the accidental request they sent or contact the user they mistakenly sent money to send it back.
 Sometimes users don't receive the money back if they sent it to a stranger.

 Created separate user flows for Pay and Request to help guide the user to complete their intended action.
 I developed wireframes by mapping out a user sending money to a friend from start to finish with my proposed solutions in mind.